macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 Removes notes to make the song easier.

 Little: Removes notes requiring you to hit out of 1/4 beat.
+Known as CUT on _DDR_ series.

 No Jumps: Removes notes requiring you to hit two arrows at the same time.